Upgrade of the PandaX-4T online data quality monitoring system and perspectives for future multi-tons PandaX upgrades

 The online data processing system consumes this message and determines whether or not to process the raw data based on predefined rules.
 The data processing steps employed by the system follow the standard procedures introduced in Ref.~\cite{Zhou:2023vmz}.
-Once the processing of a given file is completed, the same message is sent to the ``dq'' topic to notify the plots generator about extracting the data quality information.
+Once the processing of a given file is completed, the same message is sent to the ``dq''(data quality) topic to notify the plots generator about extracting the data quality information.
 In the previous version of the plots generator, about 50 image files were generated for different variables that are valuable for quality monitoring, and some information is stored directly to the database.

 To access the plots and related information, users can utilize their browsers to visit the WebUI, which is served by a Nginx web server ~\cite{Nginx}.
 The WebUI, developed using the React library~\cite{Facebook:React}, initially displays the run list.
 When a user selects a specific run from the interface, the corresponding data quality plots and values are fetched from the back-end app server and displayed below the run list.
 The example screenshot is shown in Fig.~\ref{fig:run_interface}.